rsta2/circle-docs/docs/devices/character-devices.rst

 	Initializes the instance of ``CScreenDevice`` and clears the screen.
 Returns ``TRUE`` on success.

+.. cpp:function:: boolean CScreenDevice::Resize (unsigned nWidth, unsigned nHeight)

+	Initializes the instance of ``CScreenDevice`` with a new size again and clears the screen. ``nWidth`` is the new screen width and ``nHeight`` the new screen height in number of pixels.
+Returns ``TRUE`` on success.
+When ``FALSE`` is returned, the width and/or height are not supported.
+The object is in an uninitialized state then and must not be used, but ``Resize()`` can be called again with other parameters.

 .. cpp:function:: unsigned CScreenDevice::GetWidth (void) const

 	Returns the screen width in number of pixels.